bruvellu/cephalic-furrow/3-text/furrow.md

   - What are the previous hypotheses > we test role in gastrulation
   - Live-imaging approach in mutants > CF absence leads to ectopic folds
   - EF characterization > suggests distinct formation mechanisms
-  - EFs correlate with MDs > compressive stress induce buckling
+  - EFs correlate with MDs > MD/GB compressive stresses induce buckling
+  - Model to understand forces
+  - How model matches experiments > GB/MD alone when softer, together maximize
 - Discussion

 - CF early movement and prominent landmark